Albert Lea Public Library

 The Albert Lea Public Library serves the City of Albert Lea, Minnesota and surrounding communities, and is a member of Southeastern Libraries Cooperating, the SE Minnesota library region.
-Recently renovated in 2007, the library features a state of the art computer lab and 20 public access computers.
+Renovated in 2007, the library features a state of the art computer lab and 20 public access computers.
 Wi-Fi service is also available to patrons and guests.

 The Children's Library features programs for infants and adolescents: Story Time, Nighttime Story Time and L.A.F.
 (Library Afternoon Fun).

 Adult programming includes basic computer classes, one-on-one computer instruction, a Nonfiction Bookclub, a fiction book club, the "Fountain Lake Readers." and presentations by authors.

 Art donated from local artists is on display throughout the entire library.
 A mural by artist Chandler Anderson is featured in the Children's Library.

 The Albert Lea Public Library has been housed in the City Center building since 1968.
 A free public library has existed in the City of Albert Lea since 1899.